discmagnet/quality.start/README.md

 `PPS = (LARA * IP) - (RA + ERC)`

-where `PPS` stands for "Pitching Performance Statistic", `LARA` is the league-average runs allowed per inning, `IP` is the innings pitched (rounding up if the starter can't finish an inning), `RA` is the runs the starter has allowed *the moment he leaves the game*, and `ERC` is the expected number of runs that we will charge to the started if he can't finish the inning.
-Essentially, the PPS is the difference between the number of runs a league average pitcher would allow in the same number of innings and the expected number of runs the starter allows.
+where `PPS` stands for "Pitching Performance Statistic", `LARA` is the league-average runs allowed per inning, `IP` is the innings pitched (rounding up if the starter can't finish an inning), `RA` is the runs the starter has allowed *the moment he leaves the game*, and `ERC` is the expected number of runs we charge the starter if he can't finish the inning.
+By definition, the PPS is the difference between the number of runs a league average pitcher would allow in the same number of innings and the expected number of runs the starter allows.
+Essentially, it's the number of runs you can expect to be leading by (or trailing by if `PPS` is negative) at the end of the inning in which the starter leaves the game.

 I say "expected number of runs the starter allows" to address one of the issues with the current Quality Start statistic.
 Right now, it is entirely possible for a starter to be in line for a Quality Start and have that taken away from him **without ever throwing a pitch**.
 This can happen when he leaves the game with runners still on base.
 Whenever the starter leaves with runners on base, his pitching line is still in jeopardy.
 If the reliever allows the inherited runners to score, the starter gets charged.
 Thus, one of my enhancements is taking the bullpen completely out of the equation.
 Instead, whenever the starter leaves the game with runners still on base, he is charged for the number of runs we would expect to score in the remainder of the inning (`ERC`).
 This `ERC` can easily be found using a Runs Expectancy Matrix.